Sunday, August 31, 2025

 Oh, yeah, my dog.

-Possession is 9/10ths of the law, and that giant, drooly, stinking dog of his has been sleeping at my feet for a year or more now.
+Possession is 9/10ths of the law.
+That giant, drooly, stinking dog of his has been sleeping at my feet for a year or more now.

 The house is terribly quiet without her barking constantly.

-He and the dog should be back tomorrow or Tuesday—I forgot to ask him.
+He and the dog should be back tomorrow or Tuesday.
+I forgot to ask.

-Badger has stayed in her room, which left me to entertain myself—and with a clean house, that was mostly the computer.
+Badger has stayed in her room, which left me to entertain myself.

-Although I did get a wild hair, and currently I can't find my bed.
+I got a wild hair, and now I can’t find my bed.

-I pulled every stitch of clothes I own out.
+I pulled out every stitch of clothing I own.

-The plan was to go through and figure out what I do own.
+The plan was to sort through and see what I actually own.

 When one looks like an oversized mini beluga, leggings are a gal’s best friend.